 A very similar experience appears in a collection of angel stories.
 It even begins with the sensation of their hand being touched by another hand, as well as a visitor on the bed, or in this case, several.

 Only the hands and face have such representation in the brain.
 They are the two body parts we use most to express our emotions, through our facial expressions and gestures.
 The human brain is more adapted to communication than others.
 Several primate species have been ably to learn sign language, and all of them use some kind of gestures in communicating with one another.
-Communication is a social phenomena.
+Communication is a social phenomenon.
 It mostly happens between people.
-Possibly faces and hands are the body parts our brain are best able to recognize, because these are routinely used for communication.
+Possibly faces and hands are the body parts our brain are most able to recognize because these are routinely used for communication.

-If the experience involves one of the amygdala more than the other, the result might be an emotionally intense experience.
+If the experience involves one amygdala (an emotional structure that produces our own emotions as well as helping us see what others are feeling) more than the other, the result might be an emotionally intense experience.
 If one amygdala or the other really dominates the experience, then a terrifying demon, or a deeply comforting angel might be the result.

 If the experience involved the sensorimotor cortex, it could include feelings of movement, which can be extrapolated into sensations of flying, rising or falling.
 From rising into heaven, or just being uplifted, to sinking into ‘the depths’ of fear.
 Another kind of somatic experience that can occur are called parasthesias.
 These are vibratory sensations, such as electric-like ‘buzzes,’ pins-and-needles, chills, and so forth.
-The phrase ‘kundalini buzz’ is often used, especially if the experience is pleasant enough, and the experient has been exposed to ‘new age’ or Yoga concepts.
+The phrase ‘kundalini buzz’ is often used, especially if the experience is pleasant enough, and the experient is familiar with ‘new age’ or Yoga concepts.

 Several brain structures outside the limbic system can become involved in an experience at once, and the experience can be further colored by excitation or inhibition of the functions below the limbic system, such as the thalamus (whose pulvinar nucleus can induce aura vision when stimulated), or the reticular formation, which has been implicated in the life reviews (Taylor, 1979).